byu-cce270/content/docs/unit3/01_matplotlib/matplot_hw.md

     ```[0,50,100,150,200,250,300,350]```

-10. Create a legend and put it in the top right corner.
+10. Create a legend and put it in the lower left corner.
 Make the font size 10
 11. Give the chart grid lines
 12. Show the chart